 The word axis is used to describe the communication pathway that exists between the organs and glands of the endocrine and nervous systems.
 When these systems communicate with each other, a cascade of chemical messaging occurs across the entire body via the bloodstream, with messages cruising back and forth (think hormone call and response).

-H - Hypothalamus - located in the brain, this organ is responsible for maintaining homeostasis (balance) within the body, governing things like body temperature, appetite, sleep cycles, circadian rhythms and energy levels.
+H- Hypothalamus - located in the brain, this organ is responsible for maintaining homeostasis (balance) within the body, governing things like body temperature, appetite, sleep cycles (read about why sleep is vital), circadian rhythms and energy levels.

 P - Pituitary - this gland is connected to the hypothalamus and serves as a link between the nervous and endocrine systems via that organ, working to balance the body’s hormonal levels among many other functions.

 A - Adrenals - these glands are perched above the kidneys and produce our sex hormones, as well as our stress hormones cortisol and adrenaline which are involved in the “fight or flight’ response.

 When we’re exposed to a stressor the HPA axis is triggered.
 The hypothalamus signals the pituitary gland via the release of corticotrophin-releasing hormone, the pituitary then responds by secreting adrenocorticotropic hormone (ACTH), this prompts the adrenal glands to produce cortisol and epinephrine (adrenaline).